betacloud/documentation/source/betacloud-guide/create-keypair.rst

 Search the file in your downloadfolder and take it.
 Again to finish this step click on Import Public Key.
 You have to create a rule for using SSH connections.
-How to do this will be described in the section ``create security groups``.
+How to do this will be described in the section :guilabel:`Create Security Groups`.